kprsandilya/Boilermake-2024/README.md

  - Press W to water these seeds.
 You do not need to buy water.
  - Once the plants grow to their final stage, press H to harvest them for money.
 However, you need to be quick, as the plants will disappear after a certain time!
  - If you have enough money, you can buy levels of prestige.
 This will exponentially increase any earnings from harvesting.
+ - It will rain at random intervals, halving the amount of time it takes for plants to grow.
+Stay on your toes!
  - That's it, you're all set to play!
 Happy harvesting!